Biggyhands/NameInvestigatorApp/README.md

 **Important Note**

-This project uses the Namsor API to perform name-related analyses.
-To test the project in your local environment, you will need to obtain your own API Key from the official [Namsor API Website](https://namsor.app/):\*\*.
-This follows Namsor's best practices to ensure safe and personalized use of their API.
+This project uses the Namsor API and Giphy API to perform.
+To test the project in your local environment, you will need to obtain your own API Key from their websites **[Namsor API](https://namsor.app/)** **[Giphy API](https://developers.giphy.com/docs/)**.
+This follows the best practices to ensure safe and personalized use of their APIs.

 **Demo**

 https://github.com/user-attachments/assets/e8e435d3-a58f-4e25-924c-8912ed1dbc56

 **Home**
 ![image](https://github.com/user-attachments/assets/d71186f3-038b-456e-82e2-cca074952114)

 **Search Result**
 ![image](https://github.com/user-attachments/assets/5201b0be-27e4-4346-a468-6daf27fc5a1d)

 **Assets used**